 - Flooding: Much of Wyoming is subject to floods, so many claims each year revolve around water damage from severe storms or melting ice and snow.

 - Earthquakes: Wyoming also has a lot of earthquakes each year because of numerous fault lines in the state.
 On average the state gets about 2,500 tremors each year.
 Some of them are severe.

 - Wildfires: Wyoming averages about 700 wildfires each year.
 Though the state gets a lot of rainfall, it does undergo periods of drought as well, which is why wildfires are so constant.

-- Tornadoes and severe storms: Wyoming does get much in regards to hurricanes but it does get about 19 tornadoes each year, as well as numerous winter, spring and summer severe storms.
+- Tornadoes and severe storms: Wyoming does not get much in regards to hurricanes, but it does get about 19 tornadoes each year, as well as numerous winter, spring and summer severe storms.
 In fact, Wyoming averages about 99 days a year of precipitation.

 - Sinkholes and landslides: Lastly, Wyoming is also subject to sinkholes and landslides because of its unique geology.
 Much of the state is quite hilly and there are a lot of fault lines throughout, making it a state that is constantly in a state of change.